-Whether it’s a local staycation or a drive across Europe, embarking on a long car ride can make for a stressful time – especially when you’ve got the kids in tow.
-If the words “Are we there yet?” are enough to send shivers down your spine, then we’re hopeful we’ve got some ways to help; top tips and easy ideas to survive driving long distances with children.
+Whether it’s a local staycation or a drive across Europe, embarking on long car journeys with children can make for a stressful time – especially when you’ve got the kids in tow.
+If the words “Are we there yet?” are enough to send shivers down your spine, then we’re hopeful we’ve got some ways to help; top tips and easy ideas for driving with kids.

-It’s always best to plan your journey well in advance.
-Google Maps can’t always be relied on for exact travel times, so be realistic when planning your trip; unexpected traffic or unanticipated car problems can throw a spanner in the works, so always allocate more time than you’ll need.
+It’s always best to plan your road trip with kids well in advance.
+Google Maps can’t always be relied on for exact travel times, so be realistic when planning your journey; unexpected traffic or unanticipated car problems can throw a spanner in the works, so always allocate more time than you’ll need.

 Time your trip